Kanak people: Etymology

 The word Kanak (originally spelled Canaque in French) is derived from kanaka maoli, a Hawaiian phrase meaning 'ordinary person' which was at one time applied indiscriminately by European colonisers, traders and missionaries in Oceania to any non-European Pacific islander.
+Kanaka in Hawaiian descends from the Proto-Polynesian root *taŋata meaning 'person', a root which is not used in New Caledonian languages.
 Prior to European contact, there were no unified states in New Caledonia, and no single self-appellation used to refer to its inhabitants.

 In 1984, Melanesian leaders adopted the modern spelling Kanak as a preferred alternative to the old spelling Canaque, which was associated with the colonial period.
 The new form "kanak" does not inflect grammatically in French: e.g. the plural is “les Kanak” (*les Kanaks is incorrect); “les traditions kanak”, etc.

 Other words have been coined from Kanak in the past few generations: